Convolutional neural network: Stochastic pooling

-A major drawback to Dropout is that it does not have the same benefits for convolutional layers, where the neurons are not fully connected.
+A major drawback to dropout is that it does not have the same benefits for convolutional layers, where the neurons are not fully connected.

-In stochastic pooling, the conventional deterministic pooling operations are replaced with a stochastic procedure, where the activation within each pooling region is picked randomly according to a multinomial distribution, given by the activities within the pooling region.
+Even before dropout, in 2013 a technique called stochastic pooling, the conventional deterministic pooling operations were replaced with a stochastic procedure, where the activation within each pooling region is picked randomly according to a multinomial distribution, given by the activities within the pooling region.
 This approach is free of hyperparameters and can be combined with other regularization approaches, such as dropout and data augmentation.

 An alternate view of stochastic pooling is that it is equivalent to standard max pooling but with many copies of an input image, each having small local deformations.
 This is similar to explicit elastic deformations of the input images, which delivers excellent performance on the MNIST data set.
 Using stochastic pooling in a multilayer model gives an exponential number of deformations since the selections in higher layers are independent of those below.

 Artificial data

 Because the degree of model overfitting is determined by both its power and the amount of training it receives, providing a convolutional network with more training examples can reduce overfitting.
-Because these networks are usually trained with all available data, one approach is to either generate new data from scratch (if possible) or perturb existing data to create new ones.
+Because there is often not enough available data to train, especially considering that some part should be spared for later testing, two approaches are to either generate new data from scratch (if possible) or perturb existing data to create new ones.
+The latter one is used since mid-1990s.
 For example, input images can be cropped, rotated, or rescaled to create new examples with the same labels as the original training set.